qusers/qtutorials/README.md

 qtutorials
 ==========

-Tutorial source files used for teaching **Q** in courses and workshops.
+Tutorial source files and LaTeX documentation used for teaching **Q** in courses and workshops.

 This  repository  contains source  files  for  carrying out  practical exercises using **Q**.